At some schools where few students borrow federal loans, the typical undergraduate may leave school with $0 in debt.

 Average Annual Cost The average annual net price for federal financial aid recipients, after aid from the school, state, or federal government.
 For public schools, this is only the average cost for in-state students.

 Graduation Rate The graduation rate within 150 percent of the expected time to completion (typically six years for schools that award predominantly four-year degrees and three years for schools that award predominantly two-year degrees).
 These rates are only for full-time students enrolled for the first time.

 Salary After Attending The median earnings of former students who received federal financial aid, at 10 years after entering the school.

-Monthly Student Loan Payment The median monthly loan payment for students who completed, if it were repaid over 10 years at a 4.29 percent interest rate.
+Monthly Student Loan Payment The median monthly loan payment for student borrowers who completed, if it were repaid over 10 years at a 4.45% interest rate.

-Students Paying Down Their Debt The share of students who have repaid at least $1 of the principal balance on their federal loans within 3 years of leaving school.
+Students Paying Down Their Debt The share of student borrowers who have paid at least one dollar of the principal balance on their federal loans within three years of leaving school.

-Typical Total Debt The median federal debt of undergraduate borrowers who completed.
+Typical Total Debt After Gradutation The median federal debt of undergraduate borrowers who completed.
 This figure includes only federal loans; it excludes private student loans and Parent PLUS loans.